krorange/poem-boundary/README.md

-# How to download our poetry data in an HTRC data capsule
+# How to download our poem section data in an HathiTrust Research Center (HTRC) Data Capsule
-1. Create an HTRC data capsule at <https://analytics.hathitrust.org/staticcapsules>
+1. Create an HTRC Data Capsule at <https://analytics.hathitrust.org/staticcapsules>
 2. Connect via remote desktop.
 Make sure that you are in maintenance mode.
 3. Open a web browser in the remote desktop.
 Download `poem-boundary.py` and folders: `aa_poets`, `na_poets`, `lxa_poets`, `apa-pa_poets`, `apa-aa_poets`.
 4. Switch to secure mode